HubRise/website/content/apps/lightspeed-restaurant/troubleshooting/en/ipad-disconnected-errors.md

   description: Instructions to solve errors due to disconnected or not properly configured iPads.
 ---

-This page describes how to troubleshoot errors due to a disconnected or misconfigured iPad.
+This document provides you with troubleshooting steps when facing issues caused by a disconnected or improperly configured iPad.

 ## iPad EPOS Not Available

-In some cases, orders can fail with error messages similar to the following:
+Sometimes, orders may fail due to error messages resembling the ones shown below:

-- The specified business location doesn't accept online orders at the moment.
+- The specified business location is not accepting online orders currently.

   ```json
   {